mdulansk/Power-Outage-EDA/README.md

 ### 4.

  AFter, two separate dataframes were created from this cleaned data that would be used throughout the rest of the research process.
-First is grouped_state, which has columns: 'MEAN.POP', 'MEAN.POP.URBAN', 'MEAN.GSP $', and 'OUTAGES.POP.NORM', and a row for each state that experienced a major power outage between the specified dates.
+First is grouped_state, which has columns: 'MEAN.POP', 'MEAN.POP.URBAN', 'MEAN.GSP $', and 'OUTAGES.POP.NORM', 'W or E' and a row for each state that experienced a major power outage between the specified dates.

 - Mean.POP: The average population for each state over the instances of power outages
 - MEAN.POP.URBAN: Average percentage of the state's population that is urban over the instances of power outages
 - MEAN.GSP $: Average value of a given state's GSP over the instances of power outages
 - OUTAGES.POP.NORM: The number of power per 100,000 people for the given dataset.
+- W or E: Specifies if the state is in the West ('Southwest', 'West', 'Northwest', 'West North Central') or in the East ('Southeast','Northeast','East North Central')

 The second dataframe was grouped_state_no_outliers, which was identical to grouped_state but without Delaware and Washington DC.
 These two states were taken out particularly because when visualized, they are clear outliers.
-Delaware was an outlier for the number of power outages that occurred, and Washington DC was an outlier for the GSP.
+Delaware was an outlier for the number of power outages that occurred, and Washington DC was an outlier for the GSP as shown in the plot below.

+<iframe src="assets/outliers_plot.html" width=620 height=600 frameBorder=0></iframe>

 The head of grouped_state and grouped_state_no_outliers is below (they have the same head):